 No statutory, administrative or judicial authority directly addresses the treatment of a unit or instruments similar to a unit for United States federal income tax purposes, and therefore, that treatment is not entirely clear.
 The acquisition of a unit should be treated for United States federal income tax purposes as the acquisition of one Class A ordinary share and one-half of one warrant.
 Each whole warrant is exercisable to acquire one of our Class A ordinary shares and the Company intends to treat the acquisition of a unit in such manner.
 By purchasing a unit, a U.S. Holder will agree to adopt such treatment for United States federal income tax purposes.
 For United States federal income tax purposes, each purchaser of a unit must allocate the purchase price paid by it for such unit between the one Class A ordinary share and the one-half of one warrant based on the relative fair market value of each at the time of issuance.
-Under U.S. federal income tax law, each investor must make his or her own determination of such value based on all the purposes.
+Under U.S. federal income tax law, each investor must make his or her own determination of such value based on all the relevant facts and circumstances.
+Therefore, we strongly urge each investor to consult his or her tax adviser regarding the determination of value for these purposes.
 The price allocated to each Class A ordinary share and the one-half of one warrant should be the shareholder's initial tax basis in such share or warrant.
-Any disposition of a unit should be treated for United States federal income tax purposes as a disposition of the Class A ordinary share and one-half of one warrant constituting the unit, and the amount realized on the disposition should be allocated between the Class A ordinary share and one-half of one warrant based on their respective fair market values at the time of disposition.
+Any disposition of a unit should be treated for United States federal income tax purposes as a disposition of the Class A ordinary share and one-half of one warrant constituting the unit, and the amount realized on the disposition.
 The separation of the Class A ordinary share and the one-half of one warrant constituting a unit and the combination of halves of warrants into a single warrant should not be a taxable event for United States federal income tax purposes.